evanyeh5118/evanyeh5118/README.md

 ![alt README header](https://mcdn.wallpapersafari.com/medium/18/28/MeBqFd.jpg)

 ## Control, Data / Signal processing / Robotics

-- 🔭 Currently working at Realtek, a semiconductor company in TAIWAN
+I'm enthusiastic to learn anything !!
+My target is try to merge the domain knowleges in control and communications engineering.

-- 🌱 I’m currently learning how to use Github :>
+🔭 Currently working at Realtek, a semiconductor company in TAIWAN 🌱 I’m currently learning how to use Github :>

 🌎 Check my [portfolio](https://www.facebook.com/EvanYeh1018/)